dfberry/github-who/README.md

     * change action to only run on pushes to that branch - while developing
     * when action is fixed, change/revert to the origin `on` push and prs
     * merge back into regular pipeline
+    * notes: run doesn't retain context from run to next item in yaml using run

 ## Azure Function